-- Access to one database at a time. - Dynamic transaction processing is not permitted; all named transactions must be declared at compile time. - Dynamic access to Blob and array data is not supported; Blob and array data can be accessed, but only through standard, statically processed SQL statements, or through low-level API calls. - Database creation is restricted to CREATE DATABASE statements executed within the context of EXECUTE IMMEDIATE.
+- · Access to one database at a time. - Dynamic transaction processing is not permitted; all named transactions must be declared at compile time. - Dynamic access to Blob and array data is not supported; Blob and array data can be accessed, but only through standard, statically processed SQL statements, or through low-level API calls. - Database creation is restricted to CREATE DATABASE statements executed within the context of EXECUTE IMMEDIATE.

-For more information about handling transactions in DSQL applications, see "Handling Transactions" on page 13-3.
-For more information about working with Blob data in DSQL, see "Processing Blob Data" on page 13-4.
-For more information about handling array data in DSQL, see "Processing Array Data" on page 13-4.
-For more information about dynamic creation of databases, see "Creating a Database" on page 13-4.
+For more information about handling transactions in DSQL applications, see "Handling Transactions".
+For more information about working with Blob data in DSQL, see "Processing Blob Data".
+For more information about handling array data in DSQL, see "Processing Array Data".
+For more information about dynamic creation of databases, see "Creating a Database".